 Learning Outcomes: The students are expected to learn how to setup experiments, how to record reliable data, analyze their measurements, discuss their results and present their written reports in an intelligible way.
 They will also learn how to make effective presentations by presenting a topic of their choice on a related topic.
 They will gain experience in analog discrete and integrated electronic devices as well as modern physics experiments.

-Teaching Method: There are two weekly face to face meetings.
-There are presentations and demonstrations.
+Teaching Method: There are two weekly online or in person meetings.
 There is a problem session and a labor session every week.

-Attendance: All students are required to attend classes, laboratory experiments, and problem sessions.
+Attendance: All students are required to attend lectures, labor sessions, and problem sessions.
 Even a university approved Medical Excused Absence or Dean of Student’s Excused Absence doesn’t relieve you of this attendance requirement.
 Students who miss more than 1/3 of the classes (excused or unexcused) might receive an automatic F irrespective of their course average.

-Labor Session: Come to the laboratory on time.
+Labor Session: Come to the labor session on time.
 You may not enter the labor session, if you are more than 15 minutes late.
 If you miss a laboratory experiment without an official excuse, your grade will be zero for that experiment.
-Come to the laboratory prepared.
-You should be familiar with the experiment, before you come to the laboratory.
-Complete the necessary preliminary work, before you come to the laboratory.
+Come to the labor session prepared.
+You should be familiar with the experiment, before you come to the labor session.
+Complete the necessary preliminary work, before you come to the labor session.

-Grading policy: two midterm exams (25 % each), laboratory reports (25%), and presentation on a selected topic (25%).
+Grading policy: two midterm exams (25 % each), labor session reports (25%), and presentation with a related report on a state-of-the-art electronics or modern physical science and technology topic (25%).
 The dates of the exams will be announced later.
 Makeup exams are very reluctantly given only with a university approved medical excuse, and if given, will always be harder then the original exams.
 Do not plan to take makeups.

-Grading policy for the presentation: careful literature search (5%), excellent presentation (10%), completely being able to answer questions (10%).
-10 steps to successful presentations are given here.
-You will submit a final report for your presentation.
-You must complete this final report by the end of the term.
-There will be an instant 100% reduction for late final reports, i.e., late final reports will not be accepted.
+Grading policy for the project presentation and report: Careful literature search, excellent presentation, completely being able to answer questions are necessary, but not sufficient conditions for the presentation.
+10 steps to successful presentations are given under the presentation resources.
+You will submit your presentation and related report by the end of the term to the course instructor.
+There will be an instant 100% reduction for late presentations and related reports, i.e., late presentations and related reports will not be accepted.

-Student Code of Conduct: Students should be familiar with the Koç University Student Code of Contact.
+Student Code of Conduct: Students should be familiar with the Koç University Student Code of Conduct.